 Bashir’s words only compounded the fear and confusion of Australians struggling to comprehend the nation’s worst mass loss of life since World War II.
 To me his sentence was more frightening than the bombing itself.
 We had found ourselves at war again, only this time it was a war that had never been declared, against an enemy we didn’t even know, an enemy driven by a hatred we were at a loss to understand…what was this ravine of hate?
 And how on earth had we found ourselves on the other side?

-(In the Shadow of Swords by Sally Neighbour, p 3, 2004)
+In the Shadow of Swords by Sally Neighbour, 2004, p 3.

+Prof. Bernard Lewis, late of Princeton and the ‘last Orientalist’, described the political history of Islam “as one of almost unrelieved autocracy” and “authoritarian, often arbitrary , sometimes tyrannical.
 Its various manifestations post-WW II also had “uncomfortable resemblances” with Communism.
-Nevertheless, he also noted how without historical safe-keeping, transcription and development by Muslims of ancient manuscripts (while Europe was supposedly in its ‘dark ages’) precious knowledge would have been lost to the world.
+Nevertheless Lewis also noted, like many other scholars do, that without historical safe-keeping, transcription and development by Muslims of early manuscripts (while Europe was supposedly in its ‘Dark Ages’) much precious knowledge would have been lost to the world.

-It was nevertheless a major cultural and civilizational calamity not to capitalise on the ideas in those documents and generally innovate, as its sister in Christendom surely did.
-Islam as a whole still remains far less capable of assimilating the new than even the rusted on faith of those who faced off against Galileo Galilei.
-When GG attempted to show that the earth may not be the centre of the universe, he was imprisoned and condemned as follows:
+It was nevertheless a major civilizational calamity on the part of the Islamic world not to capitalise on the knowledge it held in its very hands, and innovate as its sister in Christendom surely did (albeit in fits and starts and painfully sometimes).
+Even today Islam is far less capable of assimilating the new, than even the rusted few who faced off against Galileo Galilei.
+When Galileo tried to show his contemporaries the earth may not in fact be the centre of the universe he was imprisoned and condemned as follows:

 We say, pronounce, sentence and declare that you, the said Galileo, by reason of the matters adduced in this trial, and by you confessed as above, have rendered yourself, in the judgement of this holy office, vehemently suspected of heresy, namely of having believed and held the doctrine–which is false and contrary to the sacred and divine scriptures–that the sun is the center of the world and does not move from east to west, and that the earth moves and is not the center of the world. [my emphasis]

 …The traditional Islamic division of the world into the House of Islam and the House of War, two necessarily opposed groups, of which the first has the collective obligation of perpetual struggle against the second, also has obvious parallels in the Communist view of world affairs.
 There again, the content of belief is utterly different, but the aggressive fanaticism of the believer is the same.
 The humorist who summed up the Communist creed as “There is no God and Karl Marx is his Prophet” was laying his finger on a real affinity.
 The call to a Communist Jihad, a Holy War for the faith-a new faith, but against the self-same Western Christian enemy — might well strike a responsive note. [my emphasis]

-(Lewis, Communism and Islam, 1954)
+Lewis, Communism and Islam, 1954